-As the vibrant capital of Colombia, Bogotá is a growing tourist destination that has much to offer in terms of art, a growing gourmet food scene, and of course, Colombian coffee.
+As the vibrant capital of Colombia, Bogotá is a destination on the rise that has much to offer in terms of art, a growing gourmet food scene, and of course, Colombian coffee.
 It's not unusual for people to still associate the country with drug wars and crime.
 Seriously, if I had a dollar for every time someone thought I was going to get kidnapped by the cartel, I could've probably funded my trip to Colombia!
 But if you can let go of these outdated notions, you'll find that Bogotá is actually quite safe and progressive.
 As more and more travelers are flocking to Colombia, it's time to add Bogotá to your list of cool, new destinations to visit.

 The official language of Colombia is Spanish.
 We found that English is not widely spoken here, so don't expect the locals to speak English with you just because you're a tourist.
 As someone who speaks very broken and poorly pronounced Spanish, it was definitely a challenge communicating at times.
 However, all the locals we encountered were very friendly, patient with us, and tried their best to understand.
 Before you go, I recommend having a few essential Spanish phrases written down or have google translate readily available.